Interior Designer/Multi Disciplined Creative

 “Looking back, I remember all the late nights my classmates and I stayed at uni to create and learn together.
 Uni had its challenges, but it felt like a second home.

 “One of the highlights for me was a final-year course in collaboration with other design majors where we got to propose new solutions for the North Shore Hospital.
 We did many site visits before designing to experience a patient’s journey and learned a lot about healthcare design.
 It was inspiring to see how something like lighting and materiality can instantly impact someone’s life in a positive way.
-This made me deeply interested in human-centered design and environmental design.”
+This made me deeply interested in human-centred design and environmental design.”

 Giving back